 Vacation and Moving Tips Short Vacations Leave refrigerator operating during vacations of 3 weeks or less.
 Use all perishable items from refrigerator compartment.
-Turn automatic ice maker off and empty ice bucket, even if you will only be gone for a few days.
+Turn automatic ice maker off, even if you will only be gone for a few days.
 Long Vacations Remove all food and ice if you will be gone one month or more.
-Turn controls to "O" (the OFF position) and disconnect power.
+Turn controls to "0" and disconnect power.
 Turn off automatic ice maker and turn water supply valve to closed position.
 Clean interior thoroughly.
 Leave both doors open to prevent odors and mold build-up.
 Block doors open if necessary.
 Moving Remove all food and ice.
 If using handcart, load from side.
 Adjust rollers all the way up to protect them during sliding or moving.
 Pad cabinet to avoid scratching surface.